N'Der: History

+N'Der resistance

 In 1819, as the Brak Amar Fatim Borso and most of his warriors had traveled to Saint-Louis to have their wounds treated at the French hospital after a battle against Trarza Moors, the undefended capital became the target of a slave raid by the Trarza army.
 After sending their children to hide in the fields, the women of N'Der organized a desperate resistance against the Trarzas.
 Although they managed to repulse a first assault, the Trarza warriors soon attacked again and all of the Wolof women decided to commit suicide by fire rather than being enslaved by the Moors.

 On 25 February 1855, the village was captured and burned down by the French after the Battle of Dioubouldou.
 The village was soon rebuilt, but its importance greatly diminished following the exile of Queen Ndaté Yalla and the annexion of Waalo to the French colony of Saint-Louis.

 In late May 1857, eight French soldiers in a small blockhouse repulsed a Trarza attack on the village.